|

 rich with color.
 The lake sizzled with a luminous aqua hue in

-defiance of the ships gravity plates.
+defiance of the ships gravity plating.
 "This has been since the

 beginning of

 our order," Wexli said.
-"Am I supposed to bow, kneel or say
+"Am I supposed to bow or say

 something?"
 Bri asked reverently.
-"They want you to stay right
+Wex grinned, "They want you to

 where you

-are," Wexli answered.
-Miles was happy with his promotion to heir
+are."
+Bri nodded.
+Miles was happy with his new

 56. As the features of all 1,363 personages continued to sharpen

-into tangible, glorified forms, the deceased Director's body gradually
+into tangible, glorified forms, the deceased Director's corporeal body

-deflated until nothing but his empty clothes remained.
-The
+deflated until only his empty clothes remained.
+Any remaining

-leftover photonic residue drifted into his glorified body.
-He
+photonic residue drifted into his glorified body.
+Then he focused

-rested his lazer eyes upon Wexli, "We approve!" he said, his voice warm
+his laser eyes upon Wexli, "We approve!" he said, his voice warm

 and